 After you have made your request for a hearing, you may also request a formal review or informal review.
 A formal review typically involves evidence, witnesses, and can even include cross-examination.
 It is important that you meet with a driver’s license suspension attorney in Jacksonville who can help you prepare for this process.

-Regardless of the reason for your driver's license suspension, there are ways to fight back.
-In addition to requesting an administrative hearing, you may also request a hardship license reinstatement or ignition interlock device to be installed on your vehicle.
-If your driver's license was suspended due to too many traffic points, you may have to attend and submit proof of attending an advanced driver impairment course.
+Regardless of the reason for your driver’s license suspension, there are ways to fight back.
+In addition to requesting an administrative hearing, you may also request a hardship license reinstatement or an ignition interlock device to be installed on your vehicle.
+If your driver’s license was suspended due to too many traffic points, you may have to attend and submit proof of attending an advanced driver impairment course.
 In other words, there are options, but it is very important that you act quickly.
 The sooner you contact a Jacksonville lawyer, the better.
 We also proudly serve clients throughout Duval, St. Johns, Clay, Nassau, Baker, and Flagler counties.

 Was your driver’s license suspended?
 Contact Malcolm Anthony, P.A. today and start discussing your options!